Analysis | Trump’s ABC News town hall: Four Pinocchios, over and over again

 Before the coronavirus pandemic shuttered businesses and sent unemployment soaring, the president could certainly brag about the state of the economy in his first three years as president.
 But he ran into trouble when he made a play for the history books to say it was the best economy in U.S. history.
 By just about any important measure, the economy under Trump did not do as well as it did under Presidents Dwight D. Eisenhower, Lyndon B. Johnson or Bill Clinton.
 The gross domestic product grew at an annual rate of 2.3 percent in 2019, slipping from 2.9 percent in 2018 and 2.4 percent in 2017.
 But in 1997, 1998 and 1999, GDP grew 4.5 percent, 4.5 percent and 4.7 percent, respectively.
 Yet even that period paled in comparison against the 1950s and 1960s.
 Growth between 1962 and 1966 ranged from 4.4 percent to 6.6 percent.
 In postwar 1950 and 1951, it was 8.7 percent and 8 percent, respectively.
 Meanwhile, the unemployment rate reached a low of 3.5 percent under Trump, but it dipped as low as 2.5 percent in 1953.
 (After the virus tanked the economy, Trump jacked up his claim even more, falsely saying it had been the greatest economy in the history of the world.)

 Another Four-Pinocchio claim.
-Under fire for reacting too slowly to the coronavirus pandemic, Trump has tried to turn the tables and repeatedly argue House Speaker Pelosi was actually slower than he was, repeatedly citing a visit Pelosi made to San Francisco’s Chinatown on Feb.
+Under fire for reacting too slowly to the coronavirus pandemic, Trump has tried to turn the tables and repeatedly argue House Speaker Pelosi (D-Calif.) was slower than he was, repeatedly citing a visit Pelosi made to San Francisco’s Chinatown on Feb.
 24. He has accused her of causing many deaths, when there have been relatively few in San Francisco.
 He says she urged street fairs and parades, but that’s not true.
 She advocated patronage of Chinese businesses.
 In terms of suggesting he took the crisis seriously and she did not, that’s a stretch.
 Contrary to Trump’s claim, she never suggested the virus did not exist or the problem was exaggerated.
 In Chinatown, she urged people to take precautions and to be vigilant.
 A day later, she called for a broader, more forceful response.
 The president, meanwhile, continued with happy talk for at least two weeks afterward.

 “Rudy Giuliani did a fantastic job.
 The city was safe, and then all of a sudden we have a mayor who starts cutting the police force and crime is up 100 percent, 150 percent.”

-Major crimes are down under Mayor Bill de Blasio.
+Major crimes are down under New York Mayor Bill de Blasio (D).
 There has been a jump in murders in 2020, but the annual number of murders under de Blasio has been about half as high as it was in Giuliani’s best year, according to FactCheck.org.

-“So I just saw a poll where African Americans in this country, black communities, are 81 percent in favor of having more police.”
+“So I just saw a poll where African Americans in this country, Black communities, are 81 percent in favor of having more police.”

 Actually, Trump is confused.
-A Gallup poll conducted from June 23 to July 6 of than 36,000 U.S. adults found that 20 percent of Black Americans would like more police, while 61 percent said they'd like police to spend the same amount of time in their community.
+A Gallup poll conducted from June 23 to July 6 of more than 36,000 U.S. adults found that 20 percent of Black Americans would like more police, while 61 percent said they would like police to spend the same amount of time in their community.
 That does, however, add up to 81 percent.

 “We are not going to hurt anything having to do with preexisting conditions.
-We’re not going to hurt preexisting conditions.
-You’re arguing the Supreme Court right now to strike it down, that would do away with preexisting conditions.”
+We’re not going to hurt preexisting conditions.”

 Four Pinocchios again!
-Trump regularly, but falsely, claims that he and the Republicans would keep provisions in the Affordable Care Act that protect people with pre-existing health conditions.
-But the House and Senate GOP plans backed by Trump likely would have resulted in higher costs for people with pre-existing conditions in some states, according to the Congressional Budget Office.
-The Trump administration also refused to defend the Affordable Care Act against a lawsuit that would end protection for pre-existing conditions, putting the entire law at risk, and later asked the Supreme Court to strike down the entire act, actively seeking to end the guarantee for patients with pre-existing conditions.
-The Trump administration, meanwhile, has issued new rules that promote the use of low-quality short-term plans that were prohibited under the ACA.
+Trump regularly, but falsely, claims that he and the Republicans would keep provisions in the Affordable Care Act that protect people with preexisting health conditions.
+But the House and Senate GOP plans backed by Trump likely would have resulted in higher costs for people with preexisting conditions in some states, according to the Congressional Budget Office.
+The Trump administration also refused to defend the Affordable Care Act against a lawsuit that would end protection for preexisting conditions, putting the entire law at risk, and later asked the Supreme Court to strike down the entire act, actively seeking to end the guarantee for patients with preexisting conditions.
+The Trump administration, meanwhile, has issued new rules that promote the use of low-quality, short-term plans that were prohibited under the ACA.
 These plans typically don’t have the same protections for people with existing health conditions, allowing insurance companies to deny coverage or charge higher prices.

-“I got rid of the individual mandate, which is the worst part of Obamacare … it’d pertain to a lot of people, where they were going literally bust because they didn’t want to have health insurance, and they were paying for it anyway, and it was no good.”
+“I got rid of the individual mandate, which is the worst part of Obamacare. … It’d pertain to a lot of people, where they were going literally bust because they didn’t want to have health insurance, and they were paying for it anyway, and it was no good.”

 Going bust?
 Not really.
 According to a Jan.
-9, 2017, letter from IRS Commissioner John Koskinen to Congress, only 6.5 million taxpayers paid the so-called “shared responsibility” payments in 2015.
+9, 2017, letter from IRS Commissioner John Koskinen to Congress, only 6.5 million taxpayers paid the “shared responsibility” payments in 2015.
 That’s actually a decrease from 2014, when 8 million taxpayers made a payment.
 The payments in 2015 totaled about $3 billion, with the average payment about $470.

-Maybe everyone Trump knowns owns stocks.
+Maybe everyone Trump knows owns stocks.
 But only 55 percent of Americans have any investments in the stock market, according to a Gallup poll, which is a decline from before the Great Recession.

 “If Joe Biden ever got in, I think you’d have a depression the likes of which we have never seen in this country.
 If you look at his policies, where he wants to raise everybody’s taxes.”